 3. Downward-Facing Dog Pose

-Downward-Facing Dog pose gives strength to your shoulders, arms, and back while stretching the arches, calves, and hamstrings of your feet.
+The downward-facing Dog pose gives strength to your shoulders, arms, and back while stretching the arches, calves, and hamstrings of your feet.
 It also helps you relieve back pain.

 Do it: When you want to get rid of back pain.

 Don’t Do it: In the event that you have carpal tunnel syndrome or other wrist problems.
 This pose is also not recommended if you have high blood pressure or are in the late stages of pregnancy.